StaymanHou/problem_solving_algorithm/1_overview.md

           end
         end
         return solution
-      rescue UnderstandingOfProblemHypothesesOrSolutionUpdated > exception # = catch in other programming languages if is_root_problem
+      rescue UnderstandingOfProblemHypothesesOrSolutionUpdated > exception # = "catch" in other programming languages if is_root_problem
           next
         else